MicrosoftDocs/power-automate-docs/articles/triggers-troubleshoot.md

 change the throttling Mode.

 2. Split the flow in several instances.
-If the flow processes data, you can divide this data in subsets (per country, per business area, etc),
+If the flow processes data, you can divide this data in subsets (per country, per business area, etc.),

 3. After this, you can Save As on the flow and create several instances that will process each one their own data.
 As the quota is per flow, this can be used as a workaround.

 2. There was a communication issue preventing flow from reacting to trigger events.
-Potentially because of a service outage, policy change, password expiry etc that caused the delay previously.
+Potentially because of a service outage, policy change, password expiry, and so on, that caused the delay previously.
 Go to
 <https://admin.powerplatform.microsoft.com/support> to know if there are any
 active outages going on.
 Try clearing the cache of the browser and retry.